 Break it up

 Dressing head-to-toe in one shade can exaggerate the proportions of slim frame.
-Break things up with lighter colors by pairing, for instance, dark shorts with a white, light gray or pastel T-shirt.
-Seriously, it's that easy.
+Break things up with lighter colours by pairing, for instance, dark shorts with a white, light grey or pastel T-shirt.
+Seriously, it’s that easy.